vyklimavicius/CS/CS50(full).md

 Recursion is not essential; some languages do not even support recursion.
 In fact, any recursive function can be rewritten to not use recursion.
 Usually, you can write an equivalent loop structure or use an in-memory stack data structure to replace the recursion.
 So why use it?

 Proponents would argue that recursion allows you to write simple code that more closely matches mathematical functions and expressions.
-Recursion is also a natural way to think about certain problem solving techniques such as divideand-conquer.
+Recursion is also a natural way to think about certain problem solving techniques such as divide and-conquer.
 It is also a natural way to code in functional programming languages.

 These arguments, however, are subjective.
 One person’s “cleaner” or “more understandable” code is another person’s spaghetti code hack.
 What is “natural” for one person may be “weird” and “odd” for another.
 However, there are many other arguments against recursion, many of which are objective reasons: that recursion is more expensive and can easily lead to ineﬃcient, exponential algorithms.